GarrettFaucher/Chess-Graphics/README.md

 # Installations
 This program requires the installation of:
  * C++ compiler

+ Note: This program was designed to run on MacOS and Linux devices.

 # Program Summary
 This program runs a functional game of chess using graphics.
 At the beginning of the program a general start